By Craig Neil

 Moving into the main entrance hall you’ll see more influential Scots with a frieze that depicts people from Saint Ninian – the 5th-century Pictish missionary – to Robert Burns – the 18th-century Scottish poet and lyricist.

 The building then stretches out symmetrically on either side of the main hall with the artworks displayed over three expansive floors.

 Address: The Mound, Edinburgh EH2 2EL

 Phone: 0131 624 6200

-Website: The Scottish National Gallery
+Out About Scotland visitor guide: The Scottish National Gallery

-The Scottish National Gallery is virtually impossible to miss if you take a walk through the centre of Edinburgh because not only is it one of the biggest buildings in the city but its location dominates the ever-popular Princes Street Gardens.
+The Scottish National Gallery is virtually impossible to miss if you take a walk through the centre of Edinburgh because not only is it one of the biggest buildings in the city but it dominates the ever-popular Princes Street Gardens.

-Both galleries have huge visitor numbers throughout the year, partly due to the quality of art on offer, but also because it’s free to view these masterpieces (although there are charges for some temporary exhibitions).
+Both galleries have huge visitor numbers throughout the year, partly due to the quality of art on offer but also because it’s free to view these masterpieces (although there are charges for some temporary exhibitions).

 The Scottish Parliament Building

 Address: Edinburgh EH99 1SP